RalphAS/PeriodicSchurDecompositions.jl/README.md

 Selected eigenvalues and their associated subspace can be moved to the top of a periodic Schur decomposition with `ordschur!` methods.

+Currently reordering is only implemented for standard, not generalized, decompositions.

 ## Large problems: periodic Krylov-Schur

 If only a few eigenvalues (and corresponding Schur vectors) are needed, it may be